EASST 2014 Conference – Call for papers now open with deadline 23rd April 2014

 More details are available from the Conference website.

 The call for tracks has now closed.
-The call for papers will open in mid-February.
+The call for papers now open until 23rd April 2014.
 Further details of the conference can be found on our current conference page.

 |EASST awards 2014 to celebrate collaborative activity – New call.
 At our conference in Copenhagen in October 2012 EASST celebrated collaboration and cooperation in our field through a new set of awards.
 The winners were reported in the December 2012 issue of EASST Review.Council has decided to make these awards again in 2014.
 Awards (of 1,000 Euros in each case) will be made at the Torun Conference (September 2014).Full details of the awards and their background can be found here.
 Details of procedures for nominations is available here and the required form can be downloaded here.
 The deadline for nominations is 1st April 2014.|